 The closest town, Santiago do Cacém, is a sleepy place with not much nightlife, so we suggest staying at the hotel to eat.
 When the food is this good, looking for other places is practically a sin anyway.

 If the thought of sleeping until noon and being waited on hand and foot makes you feel a bit icky, you’ll like the sound of Octant Santiago, a revved-up and action-packed spot in a beautiful corner of Alentejo that goes large on local experiences and easy on your credit card.
 It’s not that you won’t relax here – there are evergreen gardens, a cabana-ringed outdoor pool and bright, beachy bedrooms – it’s just that sloth isn’t really its watchword.
-There’s just too much to do: farms to visit, deserted beaches to discover, hiking trails to conquer and cooking techniques to master in the communal kitchen.
+There’s just too much to do: farms to visit, deserted beaches to discover and hiking trails to conquer.
 You’ll be bright-eyed and ravenous at the end of the day, with stories to swap over mouth-watering Mediterranean dishes at À Terra.
 And, in the morning, just saunter up to Silvestre, the wizard-like concierge, tell him your wish (windsurfing, mountain-biking, wine tasting…) and he’ll conjure another day of Alentejo adventure from his enviable Rolodex of partners-in-fun.
 Get out there, tiger.